carlorizzante/screeps-AI-3/README.md

 # Screeps!
-Release 3.3.0 - codename Limiting Factor
+Release 3.4.0 - Codename Limiting Factor

 AI for Screeps, version 3, completed of Grunt file and tasks for stand alone / private server play.

 ## Grunt
-In order to stream files directly into the "default" folder, in game, you need to update one line in the file Gruntfile.js.
+Grunt can copy all files directly into the "default" folder of the game.
+In order to do so, you need to update one line in the Gruntfile.js file.

+First find where the "default" folder is on your system.
 In game, on the panel Script, you should find on the bottom of it a link "Open local folder".

-Click it copy as a string the location of the "default" folder and paste it into Grunt, as "dest".
+Click on it and copy the location of the "default" folder.

+Paste it into Gruntfile.js as "dest" property, line 9.

+Launch the Watch task to validate your Javascript, and the Update task to update all files into the "default" folder of the game.
+That's all.

 ## Features